-For millions of people suffering from diabetes, new technology enabled by promises to make management much easier.
+For millions of people suffering from diabetes, new technology enabled by artificial intelligence promises to make management much easier.
 Medtronic’s Guardian Connect system promises to alert users 10 to 60 minutes before they hit high or low blood sugar level thresholds, thanks to IBM Watson , “the same supercomputer technology that can predict global weather patterns.”

 copyright by slate.com